Does Progressive cover windshield damage?

 Standard deductible application

-In most states, the standard comprehensive deductible applies to glass replacement claims.
-Progressive allows policyholders to choose their deductible level, typically ranging from $100 to $1,000.
-A lower deductible means higher monthly premiums; a higher deductible reduces the monthly cost but increases out-of-pocket exposure per claim.
+In most states, the standard comprehensive deductible applies to replacement claims.
+Progressive lets policyholders pick deductible levels from $100 to $1,000.

 Zero-deductible glass states

 As of 2026, Florida, Kentucky, and South Carolina have zero-deductible glass laws.
-Progressive policyholders in those states with comprehensive coverage pay nothing for glass repairs or replacements.
-Arizona, Connecticut, Massachusetts, Minnesota, New York, and Pennsylvania have historically had partial glass-friendly provisions, car owners in those states should confirm exact benefits with Progressive directly.
+Arizona, Connecticut, Massachusetts, Minnesota, New York, and Pennsylvania have partial glass-friendly provisions that soften the blow.

 Repair vs. replacement deductible differences